jwkidd3/eks-workshop/content/020_prerequisites/workspace.md

 weight: 14
 ---

-{{% notice warning %}}
-The Cloud9 workspace should be built by an IAM user with Administrator privileges, not the root account user.
-Please ensure you are logged in as an IAM user, not the root account user.
-{{% /notice %}}

-{{% notice warning %}}
-If you are at an AWS Hosted Event the Cloud 9 Environment is already built for you.
-Just open the existing IDE in the Cloud9 console.
-{{% /notice %}}

-{{% notice info %}}
-A list of supported browsers for AWS Cloud9 is found [here]( https://docs.aws.amazon.com/cloud9/latest/user-guide/browsers.html).
-{{% /notice %}}

 <!---
 {{% notice info %}}
 This workshop was designed to run in the **Oregon (us-west-2)** region. **Please don't